The Best Medicare Supplement (Medigap) Plans in West Virginia

 In this article...

-Medicare Supplement Insurance, also known as Medigap, pays for some of these expenses, making it more affordable to have a Medicare plan.
-Medigap is designed to work specifically with Original Medicare; if you have a Medicare Advantage Plan — often referred to as Medicare Part C — you don't qualify for Medigap coverage.
+Medigap is designed to work specifically with Original Medicare.
+If you have a Medicare Advantage Plan — often referred to as Medicare Part C — you can't also have a Medigap plan at the same time.

 Have Medicare questions?

-Talk to a licensed agent today to find a plan that fits your needs.
+Talk to a licensed agent today to find a Medicare Supplement plan.

 What Are the Best West Virginia Medicare Supplement Plans?

 Almost every state in the country uses the same guidelines for standardizing Medicare Supplement Insurance coverage, including West Virginia.
-Therefore, there are 10 standard West Virginia Medigap plans, all of which are displayed in the chart below.
+Therefore, there are 10 standardized West Virginia Medigap plans, all of which are displayed in the chart below.

-Medicare Supplement Insurance Plans 2024
+Medicare Supplement Insurance Plans 2025

 Medicare Supplement Benefits A B C1 D F1 G K L M N